aditya9729/2020-msia423-gudal-gamexplorer/README.md

 Make sure you are connected to northwestern vpn

-Go to step 3 and 4 and check environment variables and requirement.
+Go to step 3 and 4 and check environment variables and requirement.(check database name)

  Go to the config directory and in `config.py` change local variable: